5kuuk/CTF-writeups/sekai-2023/textsender/README.md

 when it is double freed an attempt at backwards consolidation will be attempted again, and the `prev_size` vs actual `chunk_size` check will fail :(
 No sweat, we can simply change this size accordingly since it is now contained into a valid chunk.

-Now we have all the tools we need 😀
+Now we have all the knowledge we need 😀

 ## Exploit
 - allocate 8 messages